It’s a very clever brush, but you don’t necessarily need these features

 The box of the Genius X does catch the eye.

-I have the luxe edition which benefits from a slightly enhanced box design to the standard model, but the use of rich blues and blacks gives the impression of premium.
+I have the luxe edition which benefits from a slightly enhanced box design to the standard model, but the use of rich blues and golds gives the impression of premium.

 The brush is clearly presented and includes text and images to help sell the features and benefits of the toothbrush.